SimonArrowhead/Snake2/README.md

 7. Connect your Bluetooth gamepad to the Arduino or ESP32 board using the Bluepad library.
 8. Enjoy playing the Snake game using the gamepad controls!

+## License
-**Note:** This project uses the Bluepad32 library, which is free to use for open-source projects but requires a commercial license for closed-source projects (more info: https://github.com/ricardoquesada/bluepad32).
-Make sure to comply with the licensing terms when using this library in your project.
+This program is open source and licensed under the Apache License 2.0.
+You are free to modify and distribute the code under the terms of this license.
+However, please note that this project utilizes the Bluepad32 library, which in turn relies on the BTstack library.
+While BTstack is freely available for open-source projects, a commercial license is required for closed-source projects (more information: https://github.com/ricardoquesada/bluepad32).
+Ensure compliance with the licensing terms when incorporating this library into your project.